rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/03-adding-form-field-type-settings.markdown

   configure the new settings and their default values.

-- Update the Soy template to include settings that must be rendered in a form (the predefinedValue, min and max, in our example).
+- Update the Soy template to include settings that must be rendered in a form (the min and max, in our example).

 First craft the interface that controls your field's settings.